Tackling Provably Hard Representative Selection via Graph Neural Networks: Theoretical Findings: Hardness Results for RSL

-\begin{proof}[Proof Sketch] We defer the proof to the Appendix and provide a sketch here.
-The proof goes by reducing the densest $k$-subgraph problem to the \FoN\ problem.
+\paragraph{Proof Sketch (See full proof in Appendix~\ref{sec:proof-of-theorem})} \textit{ The proof proceeds by reducing the densest $k$-subgraph problem to the \FoN\ problem.
 In the densest $k$-subgraph problem, the goal is to find a subgraph with $k$ vertices and the maximum number of edges for an unweighted graph.
 We say an algorithm is an $\alpha$-approximation algorithm for the densest $k$-subgraph problem if it returns a subgraph with $k$ vertices where the number of edges is at least $\alpha$ times that of the densest $k$-subgraph.
-It is known that there is no $\omega(n^{-1/\poly\log\log n})$-approximation polynomial-time algorithm for the densest $k$-subgraph problem unless ETH fails~\cite{manurangsi2017almost}.
+It is known that there is no $\omega(n^{-1/\poly\log\log n})$-approximation polynomial-time algorithm for the densest $k$-subgraph problem unless ETH fails~\citep{manurangsi2017almost}.
+We show how to transform an input of the densest $k$-subgraph problem to an input of \FoN, and then show how to transform an approximate solution for \FoN\ to an approximate solution for the densest $k$-subgraph problem while only increasing the approximation factor by a constant.
+Therefore an $\omega(n^{-1/\poly\log\log n})$-approximation polynomial-time algorithm for the \FoN\ implies an $\omega(n^{-1/\poly\log\log n})$-approximation polynomial-time algorithm for the densest $k$-subgraph problem, which does not exist unless ETH fails.} \\

-We show how to transform an input of the densest $k$-subgraph problem to an input to the \FoN\ problem, and then show how to transform an approximate solution for the \FoN\ problem to an approximate solution for the densest $k$-subgraph problem while only increasing the approximation factor by a constant.
-Therefore an $\omega(n^{-1/\poly\log\log n})$-approximation polynomial-time algorithm for the \FoN\ implies an $\omega(n^{-1/\poly\log\log n})$-approximation polynomial-time algorithm for the densest $k$-subgraph problem, which does not exist unless ETH fails. \end{proof} To the best of our knowledge, this is the first subconstant hardness result for RS.
-Our subconstant hardness result is of particular importance because several previous works have chosen to optimize \emph{surrogate functions}---these can be approximated well in theory---instead of the actual model accuracy.
-For instance, they consider a submodular surrogate function which can be approximated within a factor $1-1/e$ in polynomial time~\cite{guillory2012active,wei2015submodularity,mirzasoleiman2020coresets,chen2013near,esfandiari2021adaptivity}.
+To the best of our knowledge, this is the first subconstant hardness result for any RS problem.
+This is of particular importance because several previous works have chosen to optimize \emph{surrogate functions}---these can be approximated well in theory---instead of the actual model accuracy.
+For instance, previous work considers a submodular surrogate function which can be approximated within a factor $1-1/e$ in polynomial time~\citep{guillory2012active,wei2015submodularity,mirzasoleiman2020coresets,chen2013near,esfandiari2021adaptivity}.
 Our hardness result implies the following.

 \begin{corollary} In the worst case, there is a significant gap of $\omega(n^{-1/\poly \log \log n})$ between $u(\vertices{S}^*)$ and the solution of any polynomial-time approximable surrogate function that estimates $u(\vertices{S}^*)$. \end{corollary}